a-t-em/Store-Products-RAG-App/README.md

 This project is a Flask application that integrates Elasticsearch for product search and a Hugging Face LLM for generating responses based on product descriptions.

 **Dataset - `store_products.csv`**<br>
-This is an AI-generated toy dataset containing product info: *id*, *name*, and *description*.
+This is an AI-generated toy dataset containing product info: *id*, *name*, *category*, and *description*.
 It can be replaced by real-world data with the same fields.

 **Dependencies**
 <ul>